sfera-labs/exo-sense-pi-kernel-module/README.md

 If you want to use TTL1 as 1-Wire bus, add this line too:

     dtoverlay=w1-gpio

-Optionally, to be able to use the `/sys/class/exosensepi/` files not as super user, create a new group "exosensepi" and set it as the module owner group by adding an udev rule:
+Optionally, to access the sysfs interface without superuser privileges, create a new group "exosensepi" and set it as the module owner group by adding an **udev** rule:

     sudo groupadd exosensepi
     sudo cp 99-exosensepi.rules /etc/udev/rules.d/